Heaven Can Wait (1978 film): Production

-Beatty initially wanted Muhammad Ali to play the central character, but because of Ali's continued commitment to boxing, Beatty changed the character from a boxer to an American football player, and played the character himself.
-The type of instrument he played was also changed; in Here Comes Mr. Jordan, Pendleton assays "The Last Rose of Summer" on the alto saxophone, and in the 1978 film, he plays "Ciribiribin" on a soprano sax.
 The music during the comic training scene with Joe and the servants at the Farnsworth mansion, as well as the later training session with the Rams is Handel's Sonata No. 3 in F Major, performed by Paul Brodie (sopranino saxophone) and Antonin Kubalek (piano).
 The main theme is the song "Heaven Can Wait" performed by Dave Grusin and the London Symphony Orchestra.
 Neil Diamond composed a song titled "Heaven Can Wait" specifically for the film that he thought would be a good theme song, but Beatty declined to use it.
 The Paul McCartney and Wings song "Did We Meet Somewhere Before?" was considered as a theme song for the film, but was ruled out.
 It later appeared in the film Rock 'n' Roll High School (1979).

 The Super Bowl game (Pittsburgh Steelers vs. the Rams) was filmed during halftime of the San Diego Chargers vs. Los Angeles Rams preseason game at the Los Angeles Memorial Coliseum on September 1, 1977.
 (About a year and a half after the film's release, in January 1980, the Rams and Steelers met in real life in Super Bowl XIV.)

 The estate used as Farnsworth mansion was filmed at Filoli, located in Woodside, California, south of San Francisco.
 Another filming location, albeit brief, was at Evergreen Cemetery in Los Angeles on the grounds beside the Gothic stone chapel in the scene where Joe discovers his body was cremated and scattered on the cemetery grounds.

-The football stadium used in the film was the home of the Los Angeles Rams team at Los Angeles Memorial Coliseum at 3911 South Figueroa Street, Exposition Park in Los Angeles.
+Videotape was used for effects shots and transferred to 35 mm movie film.

+Other adaptations and sequel

+This 1978 film was the second of three film adaptations of Harry Segall's 1938 play of the same name.
+The first adaptation was Here Comes Mr. Jordan (1941).
+The play and the first film were about a boxer.
+In this 1978 film, Beatty initially wanted Muhammad Ali to play the central character, but because of Ali's continued commitment to boxing, Beatty changed the character from a boxer to an American football player, and played the character himself.
+The type of instrument he played was also changed; in Here Comes Mr. Jordan, Pendleton assays "The Last Rose of Summer" on the alto saxophone, and in this 1978 film, he plays "Ciribiribin" on a soprano sax.

+The third adaptation was Down to Earth (2001), starring Chris Rock as a comedian.

+This 1978 film didn't have a direct sequel.
+But there was a sequel to the 1941 version, also titled Down to Earth (1947).

+The 1982 Hong Kong TVB television drama series You Only Live Twice (飛越十八層) was inspired by this film.

+The 1986 Malayalam film Pappan Priyappetta Pappan has a similar storyline.